South Carolina drubs Texas 62-34 to reach Final Four

 South Carolina (26-4) won the Hemisfair Region to advance to Friday’s national semifinal against the winner of Tuesday night’s Alamo Region final between No. 1 Stanford and No. 2 Louisville.

+Destanni Henderson and Victaria Saxton each scored 12 for the Gamecocks, and Amihere also had 10 points and eight rebounds in a terrific all-around performance.

-South Carolina ran out to an 19-point lead in the third quarter, then responded to a Texas run with an burst started by a 3-pointer from Henderson.
+South Carolina ran out to an 19-point lead in the third quarter, and responded to a Texas run with a burst started by a 3-pointer from Henderson.
+Then it put a lid on basket in the fourth.

+“We don’t back down from anyone,” Cooke said.
+“We just made sure that we put our foot on the gas, kept our guard up and did what we needed to do.”

+Staley ran her championship game record against Texas’ Vic Schaefer to 6-0, dating to when they faced each other in the SEC when Schaefer was at Mississippi State.
+That includes beating Schaefer in the 2017 national final.

 Schaefer took the Texas job in April 2020 and coaxed an impressive postseason run out of the Longhorns behind a grinding defense that carried the school to the brink of its first women’s Final Four since 2003.

-Texas was playing to be just the third No. 6 seed to make the Final Four since Notre Dame in 1997.
+Texas was looking to become just the third No. 6 seed to make the Final Four since Notre Dame in 1997.

+“This feeling right now, it’s tough,” said guard Kyra Lambert, who played at least 38 minutes in Texas’ last three games and provided the go-ahead basket against Maryland in the Sweet 16.
+“This is not how I pictured this to end.”

-But the Longhorns looked tired after tough wins over UCLA and Maryland and may have simply been worn out by the time they matched up with the big and quick Gamecocks, who pressured the ball on the perimeter and denied shots inside.
+The Longhorns looked tired and a step slow after tough wins over UCLA and Maryland.
+They may have simply been worn out by the time they matched up with the big and quick Gamecocks, who pressured the ball on the perimeter and denied shots inside.

 Audrey Warren led the Longhorns (21-10) with 13 points.

+“Texas was a little tired,” Staley said.
+“I said, ’They may have some weary legs, but their hearts are going to keep beating.’
+And their hearts did keep beating, it’s just that we just never let them off the hook.”

-South Carolina had no problems attacking the Texas defense early, with three backdoor passes for layups by Saxton as the Gamecocks raced to an 18-7 lead into the second quarter.
+South Carolina had no problems attacking the Texas defense early, with three backdoor passes for layups by Saxton as the Gamecocks raced to an 18-7 lead.
 And the Gamecocks denied drives to the basket and produced four quick blocks when Texas tried.

 The Longhorns shot just 3 of 16 in the first quarter.
 Meanwhile, South Carolina shot 57% in the first half and stretched the lead to 41-22 early in the third before Texas clawed back with a 9-0 run that forced Staley to call timeout.